ZiddiaMUGEN/LuaSupernull/Library.md

 `mugen.roundnoset(i)` - Sets the value of the `MatchNo` trigger.

+`mugen.helpermax()` - Returns the HelperMax value defined in mugen.cfg.

+`mugen.helperexist()` - Returns the number of helpers which currently exist.

+`mugen.explodmax()` - Returns the ExplodMax value defined in mugen.cfg.

 ## Unknown or Unconfirmed

 `mugen.winningteam()` - Presumed to return the team which won the current round, but unconfirmed.
 Returned `0` in my tests.